 Welcome to Montessori Creations @ StarLitDay.com

-This blog will document an experiment already underway – first shelter-in-place, followed by a summer of homeschooling – and weigh up the pros and cons of continuing with this experiment in the Fall.
+This blog documents an experiment already underway – first shelter-in-place, followed by a summer of homeschooling – and weigh up the pros and cons of continuing with this experiment in the Fall.
 I also want to document how I make my materials, proving that Montessori doesn’t have to be about a room full of expensive items.
 Yes, it may also become a platform for selling patterns and printables.